 I’m a 30E and pretty petite everywhere else – a UK size 8.
 The toughest thing for me is not being too revealing – I HATE how I look in high necklines, as other people have mentioned above.
-It just makes my boobs look even bigger and really disproportionate, but if I wear anything even vaguely low-cut I show a ton of cleavage.posted over 5 years ago
+It just makes my boobs look even bigger and really disproportionate, but if I wear anything even vaguely low-cut I show a ton of cleavage.posted almost 6 years ago

 ^^ i personally don’t like Freya, but everyone’s got different shaped breasts and many people i know LOVE their bras.